fnune/fnune.github.io/_posts/2021-02-21-embedded-learning-log-4-integrating-the-memfault-firmware-sdk.markdown

 ### The reboot loop continues

 But now it's different!
-There are no more errors from Memfault, and I get a reassuring message:
+There are no more errors from Memfault, and I get a reassuring message, but the device still reboots in a loop:

 ```
 I (499) mflt: Coredumps will be saved at 0x110000 (983040B)